-I wasn't enthused by the initial price of admission ($25) to the park, but I knew we'd be getting our money's worth.
+I wasn’t enthused by the initial price of admission ($25) to the park, but I knew we’d be getting our money’s worth.
+You can also get a National Parks Pass if you’re planning on visiting more than three parks in a year.
 Not like most visitors who only stay for about 3-4 hours.
-For the record, you simply can't appreciate the vast beauty of this place in 3-4 hours.
+For the record, you simply can’t appreciate the vast beauty of this place in 3-4 hours.
 No, our plan was to camp two nights on the rim, two nights in the canyon, then maybe one more on the rim depending on what time we hiked out.

 It didn’t quite work out that way.

 As soon as we arrived we headed to the Backcountry Office where we would claim our spot in line for camping permits down in the canyon.
 We should have planned farther in advance so we could have gotten the exact days and campsites we wanted, but we didn’t know until a week or two beforehand that you have to schedule that at least a month or two in advance.
 Our bad.
 Of course, you can still reserve a spot, it just takes more time and you might have to wait.

 |One of the seemingly endless, breathtaking views from the south rim of the Grand Canyon – spanning 277 miles in length.|